kekse1/smartwatch/README.md

 ##### Details
 - [x] Digital time and date, rotating around with the analog time (24h)
 - [x] The circles indicate the progresses of: Minute, Hour, Day, Week, Month and Year
-- [x] In the middle a heart icon and the average beat rate (sine/cosine)
+- [x] In the middle a heart icon with the average beat rate (sine/cosine)
 - [x] The both *thin* circles/progresses on the outside are battery and compass
 - [x] The big, rotating arrow points to the analog time (24h) more precise